travelgateX/documentation-site/content/connectiontypesbuyers/legacy/methods/bookingflow/Avail.md

 **Deadline:** cancellation fees applies from the date displayed on the deadline, which is on UTC Standard.
 For more information about how TimeZones are handled please check our [MetaData](/connectiontypessellers/hotelpullsellers/methods/staticcontent/metadata/) content.

 -   **CalculatedDeadline:** Specifies if the Deadline is returned by the supplier or it's been calculated by TravelGate according to **ISO 8601**

-	true: The deadline has been converted to UTC-0 by XTG.
+> -   *true:* The deadline has been converted to UTC-0 by XTG.

-	false: The supplier returns the deadline on UTC-0, so no calculation is needed.
+> -   *false:* The supplier returns the deadline on UTC-0, so no calculation is needed.

 **Type:**

 There are three values that can be inside types:

 > -   *Noches:* Indicates the number of nights to be penalized.